Lawmakers on edge after Pelosi’s husband attacked - NewsBreak

 Trump 2024 campaign prepares for post-midterms launch

-NEW YORK (AP) — As he played to a crowd of supporters in Robstown, Texas, former President Donald Trump drew cheers as he talked up his first two runs for the White House — and teased a third.
-“In order to make our country successful, safe and glorious...
+NEW YORK — (AP) — As he played to a crowd of supporters in Robstown, Texas, former President Donald Trump drew cheers as he talked up his first two runs for the White House — and teased a third.
+“In order to make our country successful, safe...

 Cynthia Tucker: Florida needs immigrant labor after all